 Try to reference styles of mine you like, colours you like, widths you like, surfaces-shiny, brushed, organic, rose gold, yellow gold, white gold…

-Be a little flexible with design, I will be creating a ONE OFF for you, hence it will not be EXACTLY the same as the one you saw on my facebook, instagram or this website.
+Be a little flexible with the design, I will be creating a ONE OFF for you, hence it will not be EXACTLY the same as the one you saw on my Facebook, Instagram or this website.

 Custom work is ALL about communication!

-2: Be REALISTIC regarding design – I do not create anything that is not within my design style and my online images – eg: a 3 claw sapphire ring like something you would see at Michael Hill, BlueNile , or anything mass produced .
+2: Be REALISTIC regarding the design – I do not create anything that is not within my design style and my online images – eg: a 3-claw sapphire ring like something you would see at Michael Hill, BlueNile, or anything mass produced.

 I will not reproduce copies or styles of jewellery that is not mine.

-*Please do not send me pictures of other jewellers or jewellery companies work and ask me to copy their style or a design that is not mine – I’m not interested find it slightly offensive .
-Would you commission a piece of art from a certain painter ,then ask them to follow another ones style?
+*Please do not send me pictures of other jewellers or jewellery companies’ work and ask me to copy their style or a design that is not mine – I’m not interested and find it slightly offensive.
+Would you commission a piece of art from a certain painter, then ask them to follow another one’s style?

-3: BUDGET – I need to know how much do you want to spend-once again be realistic.
-Whilst I can often “tweak” things to come in to budget, do not expect me to perform miracles.
+3: BUDGET – I need to know how much you want to spend-once again be realistic.
+Whilst I can often “tweak” things to reduce costs do not expect me to perform miracles.

 4: Tell me a bit ABOUT YOU – or the person it is being created for.

-Are they sporty, funky, romantic, ethical, boho – do they like green, blue, violet.
+Are they sporty, funky, romantic, ethical, or boho – do they like green, blue, or violet?

 That kind of thing really helps me out!

-5: FINGER SIZE – if it’s a ring this helps soooo much!!
+5: FINGER SIZE – if it’s a ring this helps so much!!

 – Not sure how to establish the finger size?